-In the wet season, dairy cows produce about 1 - 2 L per day per cow over a 6-month period.
+In the wet season, dairy cows produce about 1.5 -2 L per day per cow over a 4-month period.
 Yields drop in the dry season to about 1 L per day per cow over a 3-4 month period.
-In the reference year, the better-off and middle-income owners sold some 22-29% of the milk produced.
+In the reference year, the better-off and middle-income owners sold some 25-41% of the milk produced.

-Cattle are rarely slaughtered for meat which contributed 2-3% Kcal of the middle and better-off income household, but they are sold to meet pressing, major cash needs.
-In the reference year, better-off and middle-income households typically sold about 15-17% of the cattle herd.
-The very poor and poor households own sheep and goats; shoats sold by the poor add up to 39%, for the middle 44% and the better-off 53%.
+Cattle are rarely slaughtered for meat which contributed 3-4% Kcal of the better-off and middle-income household, but they are sold to meet pressing, major cash needs.
+In the reference year, better-off and middle-income households typically sold about 18-30% of the cattle herd.
+The very poor and poor households own sheep and goats.
 Small stock and poultry are kept as an investment to be sold when cash needs arise.
 However shoats are sold by the very poor and poor households, usually to meet pressing household's needs such as paying for health bills and for festivals.